Senate Democrats Considered Kavanaugh Walkout, Opted for Disruption Instead

 The Hawaii senator may deliver another dramatic moment on Wednesday, as she plans to ask Kavanaugh what he knew about the behavior of his former boss Judge Alex Kozinski, who recently retired after being accused of touching or making unwanted sexual comments toward 15 women.

-But those on the left who want their senators to deploy more dramatic not-giving-Merrick Garland-a-hearing-level tactics should stay tuned.
+But those on the left who want their senators to deploy more dramatic, not-giving-Merrick Garland-a-hearing-level tactics should stay tuned.
 Per Politico:

 Democrats haven’t ruled out a boycott or walkout in the future.
 Late Tuesday, a group of them huddled to hash out strategy in the office of Durbin, a senior member of the Judiciary panel, according to a Democratic aide.